spraakbanken/swell-project/Transcription_guidelines.md

 1. Essay metadata visible in _kiosk_ computer while transcribing?
 2. Pdf-viewer or Picture-viewer in _kiosk_ computer?
 3. Text editor & Virtual keybord for various tokens in _kiosk_ computer?
 4. At the moment we are focusing only on the case of hand-written essays.
 Should we cover even OCR of digital materials, e.g. pdf of a digitally-born essay?
 In OCR-ed pdfs the text should be extracted and manually checked/corrected for OCR errors.
+(Comment: Vet inte om vi får några sådana.
+Behöver först testa hur bra OCR-kvaliten blir, samt vilka program man ska använda för att extrahera text från pdf-filer & hur lång tid det tar att gå igenom och korrigera dessa.
+På Nationella prov OCR-ar man detta.)